 The administrative staff of ANIMV is qualified to perform activities to support the students, and opportunities are available for them to develop their skills.
 As per their qualifications and the positions they hold, the administrative staff can periodically attend continuous training classes.
-The representatives of the administrative staff of ANIMV who participated in the meetings with the evaluators during the visit reported that there are such continuous training classed by the institution, or they can ask to attend training organised by other institutions, and they are free to do so.
+The representatives of the administrative staff of ANIMV who participated in the meetings with the evaluators during the visit reported that there are such continuous training courses available for them, either organised by the institution, or they can ask to attend training organised by other institutions, and they are free to do so.